 Do you know one of the largest tank battles took place between India and Pakistan and the story is of high valor: Battle of Asal Uttar Indo-Pak War of 1965

 Prithviraj Chauhan, the King of Ajmer, hailed from the Chahamana (Chauhan) dynasty.
-He ascended the throne at a very young age of 11.
-The Rajput King is well-known not only for his valor but also for his romance as well.
+He ascended the throne at the very young age of 11.
+The Rajput King is well-known not only for his valour but also for his romance as well.
 Various epics present an account of the Chauhan King’s life.

 The Ghurids were well aware of the discipline that Chauhan’s army possessed.
 Hence, they refrained from engaging in direct combat with the Rajputs.
 Instead, Ghori split his army into five units.
 Ghori planned on encircling the Rajput army from all sides.
 He ordered four of them to attack the Rajput flanks (side) and rear (back).
 The units consisted of light cavalry of fewer troops with mounted archers.
 He had saved most of his men for later.